A5-A5/A/README.md

 In summary, the Lidar sensor keeps the robot stable and maintains an appropriate distance from the walls, ensuring the robot's safety while navigating.

-## Unique Strategy to Handle Wall Expansion
+## Unique Strategy for the open challenge
 One unique aspect of our strategy is that the robot is unaffected by the expansion of the inner wall, regardless of how much it expands.
 This is because we use a specific approach of moving along the edges of the field, which helps us avoid any obstacles caused by the inner wall's expansion.

 ## Line Detection and Turning Logic